sjpcp5/Project2/README.md

-# Project2 Corona Typer
+# Project 2 Corona Typer

 Saphirah Pociluyko, Christopher Wood, Lawrence De Belen, Andrew Myers

 ## USERSTORY:

-AS A young professional, I WANT to better my typing in speed, skill, and accuracy, SO THAT I will be more competitive and more efficient as an employee.
+AS A young person quarantined from home, I WANT to better my typing in speed, skill, and accuracy, SO THAT I will be more competitive and more proficient as a user.

 ## Corona Typer